burrt/compsci-docs/_v1/python-notes.md

 ### iterables and iterators

-See the [stackoverflow post](https://stackoverflow.com/questions/9884132/what-exactly-are-pythons-iterator-iterable-and-iteration-protocols) for more explanations.
+See the [Stack Overflow post](https://stackoverflow.com/questions/9884132/what-exactly-are-pythons-iterator-iterable-and-iteration-protocols) for more explanations.

 An **iterable** is: